DensoITLab/featurePI/README.md

 ```

 ## Training and Evaluation
-This repository provides training and evaluation of ensemble image classification model using feature-WGD and Deep Ensembles on CIFAR-10, CIFAR-100, and ImageNet.
+This repository supports training and evaluation of ensemble image classification model using feature-WGD and Deep Ensembles on CIFAR-10, CIFAR-100, and ImageNet.

 To train an ensemble of 10 WRN-16-4 on CIFAR-100 using feature-WGD, run
 ```bash